All Products

 --body

-You can use the --body option to add a request body when you call a RESTful API operation.
-You can specify a JSON string or reference a JSON file as a variable for this option.
+You can use the --body option to add a string as the request body when you call a resource-oriented architecture (ROA) API operation.

 Example: Call the RunClusterCheck operation of Container Service for Kubernetes (ACK) with a JSON string specified as the request body.